-Jobs Education and Training Child Care fee assistance (JETCCFA)
+Jobs Education and Training Child Care Fee Assistance

-- Provides extra help with the cost of CCB approved child care to eligible parents undertaking activities such as work, JobSearch, training or study as part of an Employment Pathway Plan, to help them re-enter the workforce. - Pays some of the 'gap fee'-the difference between the total child care fee and the amount covered by CCB up to a person's eligible hours limit, with all parents making a contribution of 10 cents per JETCCFA hour per child plus the cost for any additional hours over their eligible hours limit.
+- Provides extra help with the cost of approved child care to eligible parents undertaking activities such as work, JobSearch, training or study as part of an Employment Pathway Plan, to help them re-enter the workforce. - Pays some of the 'gap fee'-the difference between the total child care fee and the amount covered by Child Care Benefit up to a person's eligible hours limit, with all parents making a small co-contribution for care per hour per child plus the cost for any additional hours over their eligible hours limit.

-Note: you can use the Centrelink/Family Assistance/Child Support/Child Care Estimator online to work out your possible entitlement to Family Tax Benefit and/or Child Care Benefit and Child Care Rebate for CCB approved child care.
-Visit familyassist.gov.au or mychild.gov.au for more information.
+Note: you can use the Child Care Estimator online to work out your possible entitlement to Family Tax Benefit and/or Child Care Benefit and Child Care Rebate for approved child care.
+Visit humanservices.gov.au/estimators or mychild.gov.au for more information.